h4ckm1n-dev/Exploration/README.md

 Here is how the tailored model will now answer to a simple question :
 ![Capture d’écran du 2024-02-18 16-17-39](https://github.com/h4ckm1n-dev/Local-llm-tutorial/assets/97511408/a7a82603-4a58-4799-9471-b8392fc63d43)
 as you can see the solution proposed are pretty solid in term of security and it is safe to say that for now nobody will crack the encrypted password :)

-### Key Components of the Script
-Memory Management: Saves and loads a JSON file to retain context or "memory" across different queries to the model.
-Dynamic Prompt Construction: Builds a detailed, context-rich prompt designed to elicit specific types of responses from the model.
-API Communication: Sends a request to the Ollama model's API endpoint and handles the response, including error checking.
-Output Formatting: Utilizes the rich library to format and display the model's response in markdown within the console, improving readability.
-Running the Script

 ### To use this script:
 Ensure the rich library is installed (pip install rich if needed).